elcorto/docwatch/README.md

 * support for pandoc filters enables basic TeX features w/o writing TeX
 * any other output that `pandoc` can produce can be added by adding more converters (see [converters.py])
-* one can also define converters that don't use pandoc at all, e.g. use [latexmk] to build TeX projects
+* one can also define converters that don't use pandoc at all

 [pandoc-citeproc]: https://github.com/jgm/pandoc-citeproc